The stacky concentration theorem: Intersection theory on stacks

 \subsubsection{Generalized Borel--Moore chains}

 Given an Artin stack $X \in \Stk_k$, we have the complexes of \emph{Borel--Moore chains} with coefficients in $\Lambda$ (see \cite[\S 2.1]{KhanVirtual}):

-where $a_X : X \to \Spec(k)$ is the structural morphism and $a_X^!$ is the $!$-inverse image functor constructed in \cite[Thm.~A.5]{KhanVirtual}.
-We regard this as a \emph{complex}, which here is an abbreviation of ``object of the derived \inftyCat $\D(\Q)$ of chain complexes of $\Q$-vector spaces''.
+where $a_X : X \to \Spec(k)$ is the structural morphism and $a_X^!$ is the $!$-inverse image functor constructed in \cite[Thm.~A.5]{KhanVirtual}\footnote{ or more generally in \cite{KhanWeavelisse} } We regard this as a \emph{complex}, which here is an abbreviation of ``object of the derived \inftyCat $\D(\Q)$ of chain complexes of $\Q$-vector spaces''.

 We will often omit the coefficient when it is understood, and write

 for the twists.

 Explicitly, $\CBM(X)$ can be described as a homotopy limit